North Skelton Mine: History

 During the rush to extract iron for the smelters of Middlesbrough, North Skelton was developed in 1865.
 Land was leased from Squire Wharton, the owner of Skelton Castle.
 The location of the ironstone seam at Skelton was 120 m below sea level, and so a great deal or preparation work was undertaken to ready the site before mining could begin.
 Originally the site was developed nearer to the settlement of Marske, but as a greater density of ironstone was found elsewhere, the shaft was sunk further south, but the original name of North Skelton stuck, which is why the mine site lies to the south east of the village of Skelton.
 The mine was commissioned in 1872, after some difficulty and expense in sinking the shafts to over 700 ft.
 Additionally, the means to transport the ironstone out of the mine rested upon the North Eastern Railway providing a rail link to the mine site.
-This involved the spanning of Skelton Beck near Marske, which was achieved by the building of Upleatham Viaduct, which was 783 ft long and 150 ft high.
+This involved the spanning of Skelton Beck near Marske, which was achieved by the building of Saltburn Viaduct, which was 783 ft long and 150 ft high.

 As the site of the mineshaft was remote from the nearest villages, a new settlement was created (North Skelton).
 The company (Bolckow, Vaughan & Co), built 236 houses at a cost of £80 each in 1871.
 The main shaft of the mine went down as far as 720 ft, which was 400 ft below sea level.
 The amount of water increased with the depth, so much so that at 384 ft down, the pumps were having to deal with over 3,000 impgal per minute.
 To combat this water and because of possible flooding, the mine was equipped with three turbines capable of moving 1,000 impgal per minute.

 In 1880, production at the mine reached 247,735 tonne, but later in the decade, the ironstone mines across Cleveland suffered a drop in productivity which was connected with a downturn in the iron and steel markets.
 At North Skelton, some miners left Cleveland to go and work in mines in America.

 From 1954, iron was also sourced underground from the remnants of the Lumpsey Mine, but was brought to the surface at North Skelton.